-Last fall, MOTHER EARTH NEWS launched our Organic Pest Control Survey to learn more about what works and what doesn’t when it comes to limiting insect damage in organic vegetable gardens.
+Last fall, MOTHER EARTH NEWS launched our Organic Pest Control Survey to learn more about the best organic pest control methods — and the not-so-great methods — when it comes to limiting insect damage in organic vegetable gardens.
 About 1,300 gardeners from across North America responded, providing new, region-specific insight into organic pest control.

 Our survey had strengths and weaknesses.
 It included opportunities for open comments, which became the source for the practical tips in this article.
 But, although we asked many questions about specific methods, we failed to always list chickens and ducks, which we learned many gardeners regard as essential players in controlling Japanese beetles and other garden pests.